 Vinny stared at him.
 He had actively resisted the Teamsters; the idea that someone else would be laying down rules for his employees (and for him) went against the grain.
 The steely look in Tom's eyes, however, told him the time had come to bend on this.

-"Okay, Tom, but once you're running things, you're going to see that the unions are nothing but trouble."
+"Okay, Tom, but once you're running things, you're going to see that the unions are nothing but trouble...a lazy bunch of bums looking for a free ride."